Easy & Exotic Recipe

 I have always been a fan of shrimp, or camarão (kah-mahr-ow) in Portuguese.
 This is a very popular dish in Portuguese restaurants.
 If you are a seafood lover like I am, you will appreciate this recipe.
 Easy to make, aromatic, and spicy, it is flavored with one of the world's most expensive spices: saffron.

-- 1 pound raw, peeled shrimp (note: 1 1/2 lbs of shrimp with peel = 1 lb peeled)
+- 1 pound raw, peeled shrimp (note: 1 1/2 pounds of shrimp with peel = 1 pound peeled)

 - 1/2 can of beer

-- 1 t commercial powdered saffron (if using high quality powder, use 1/4-1/2t, if using saffron threads, crush a few and soak in hot water for 10 min before using)
+- 1 teaspoon commercial powdered saffron (if using high-quality powder, use 1/4 to 1/2 teaspoon; if using saffron threads, crush a few and soak in hot water for 10 minutes before using)

 - a handful of fresh, chopped parsley

-- tobasco sauce and/or red pepper flakes- to taste (I like it spicy, so I use a bit of both)
+- Tabasco sauce and/or red pepper flakes, to taste (I like it spicy, so I use a bit of both)

 - Drizzle olive oil in a large, hot skillet and cook shrimp.
 Cook only a few at a time so that you can be sure that they do not overcook.
 As soon as they begin to curl and no longer look translucent, remove them from the heat immediately and place them in a deep plate.
 Overcooking shrimp will make them rubbery instead of tender.
 When all the shrimp are cooked, set them aside and prepare your sauce.

-- When butter melts, mix in tomato paste, paprika and saffron.
+- When the butter melts, mix in tomato paste, paprika, and saffron.
 Stir for a minute.

 - Add beer all at once, stir and allow to simmer for about 5 minutes on low heat.
-Add lemon juice, tabasco and salt to taste.
-Simmer 5 minutes more.
-Just before removing from heat, throw in the parsley.
+Add lemon juice, tabasco, and salt to taste.
+Simmer for 5 minutes more.
+Just before removing from the heat, throw in the parsley.

-- Pour the sauce over the shrimp in the plate OR arrange the shrimp on a bed of rice and pour the sauce over them.
+- Pour the sauce over the shrimp on the plate or arrange the shrimp on a bed of rice and pour the sauce over them.